"New Bribesville" hits Italy Inc. before election

 “Bribesville is Back,” read a banner headline in the daily La Repubblica on Friday, drawing parallels with the high-level cases of political corruption that brought Italy’s Cold War-era party system crashing down two decades ago.

-“Finmeccanica has been under the spotlight for a good 18 months, and suddenly there is an arrest,” said Luca Caprai, founder of Cruciani, a maker of macrame bracelets.
+“Finmeccanica has been under the spotlight for a good 18 months and suddenly there is an arrest,” said Luca Caprai, founder of Cruciani, a maker of fashionable macrame bracelets.

 “If this is the beginning of a clean-up, it will be good for the country.
 But I would not want to find out that the company is paying for mistakes it never made.”

-While Monte dei Paschi, based in Siena, has links to the PD, Finmeccanica chief Giuseppe Orsi was appointed with backing from the Northern League, an ally of former conservative premier Silvio Berlusconi, whose period in office was dogged by scandal and ended 15 months ago to make way for Monti.
+While Monte dei Paschi, based in Siena, has links to the PD, Finmeccanica chief Giuseppe Orsi was appointed with backing from the Northern League, an ally in the wealthy and populous region around Milan of former conservative premier Silvio Berlusconi.

-The companies at the center of the scandals, which account for nearly 30 percent of Italy’s blue-chip stocks index, have suffered heavy falls in their share prices in recent weeks.
+The companies at the centre of the scandals, which account for nearly 30 percent of Italy’s blue-chip stocks index, have suffered heavy falls in their share prices in recent weeks.

 Finmeccanica lost 11 percent in value in two days after the arrest of Orsi.
-Center-right politicians criticized not only the judiciary but also Monti’s government, arguing ministers should have replaced Orsi last year when he was first investigated.
+Centre-right politicians criticised not only the judiciary but also Monti’s government, arguing ministers should have replaced Orsi last year when he was first investigated.

 Italy ranks 72th - between Brazil and Bulgaria - in a Transparency International index that measures corruption in a country as perceived by business managers, one of the worst scores among rich Western nations.
 Major EU competitors France and Spain rank 22nd and 30th, while Germany is in 13th place.